YelenaArakelian/cart253/topics/mod-jam/ideas.md

-## Frog Feaster 3000 - Mod Jam Ideas
+## Frog Feaster 3000 - Variation Jam Ideas

-# Concept
+# Concept of Frog Feaster 3000

-The game started as a simple idea, a frog catching flies with its tongue while his peers watch him.
+The game began as a simple frog-catching-flies idea, but it evolved into something more expressive, chaotic and humorous.
-I wanted to expand it into something more dynamic and expressive with sound, motion, and humor while keeping the gameplay clear and interactive.
+Each variation builds on the same mechanics while adding its own twist through visuals, movement, sound and dynamic.

+The goal across all modes is the sam is to embrace silly chaos while keeping the gameplay readable, reactive and engaging.

+## VARIATIONS

+1. Classic Feast (Original Game)

+# Mechanics

+- Flies spawn randomly and move in drifting patterns.
+- Horseflies float slowly and act as hazards, eating them gives a strike.
+- Scoring equals to frog's growth.
+- This is the "baseline" of the 2 other modes.

+# Visuals

+- Smooth tongue animation for catching.
+- Frog friends calmly watch from the sides.
+- Standard frog, fly, and horsefly illustrations.
+- Basic shake animations for damage.

+####

+2. Nightmare Spotlight Mode

+# Mechanics

+- Entire screen is covered in darkness except for a small spotlight.
+- Spotlight slowly drifts and jolts around the screen, acting as a flashlight.
+- Player, flies, and horseflies are only visible when inside the light.

+# Visuals

+- High-contrast reveal: enemies pop out suddenly when entering light.
+- Limited visibililty engages more difficulty.
+- Limited time to catch as much flies possible before the horseflies get to them and the frog.

+####

+3. Horsefly Feast Mode

-# Gameplay
+# Mechanics

-- Move the frog using then mouse.
-- Click left mouse click to shoot the tongue and catch flies.
+- Giant horsefly becomes the main character in this game mode.
-- Avoid the horseflies, which causes strikes when eaten.
+- Touching or eating the giant frog causes instant loss.
-- The game ends after 3 strikes.

-# Features

-- Frog grows as it eats.
-- Every 5 hits: horsefly rages and shakes more.
-- Confetti GIF + croak sound celebrate milestones.
-- Background “DistractionFlashbang” video adds humor and distraction.
+- Regular flies still spawn in spontanious places.
+- Frog gets angrier and red every fly eaten by horsefly.
-- Frog friends’ eyes follow the main frog for curiosity.
+- Frog jumps to catch to the horsefly.

-# Design
+# Visuals

-I focused on clear reactions through visuals and sound:

-- "mlem" = eat, "hurt" = damage, "croak" = milestone.
-  Top corners display strikes and flies eaten for clarity.
+- Same background concept as classic game mode
+- Horsefly is mouse pointer
+- Flies spawns at random places.
+- Frog shakes in rage when flies caught and turns red.